 Since the first snowboards came out, the sport has been dominated by men.
 But over the last ten years, women have risen to approximately a third of the snowboarders on the mountain.
 What helps women get more into the sport?
 You guessed it.
 Gear that is designed with women in mind!
 Lucky for us, women's ski and snowboarding gear and apparel have improved dramatically!

-Sure, a woman can ride a guy’s snowboard, use bindings designed for a man, or wear an oversized jacket.
+Sure, a woman can ride a guy’s snowboard, use bindings designed for a man, or throw on any old oversized insulated jacket.
 But with the perfect-fitting pants, a stylish snowboard jacket, and boots designed for our feet, the season gets a lot more exciting!
 There hasn't always been the same wide array of high-tech gear on the girls' side of the aisle, but the lady shredder category has grown enormously over the years, meaning the range of styles available to us is better than ever.
 Some brands out there, like Roxy and Pallas, also cater exclusively to women.

 We’ll explore some of the top female-focused gear on the market, and learn a few things to consider when purchasing gear for your best season ever.